blackholeofuniverse/davidchang/README.md

-# Awesome Website Project
+# David Chang Website Project

-Welcome to our awesome website project!
+Welcome to my awesome website project!
 This project showcases a modern website built with the GreenSock Animation Platform (GSAP) and Sherry.js libraries.
 With smooth animations and interactive elements, this website aims to captivate its visitors while providing an engaging user experience.

 ## Features